paulalaorga/paulalaorga/README.md

 - 👋 Hi, I’m @paulalaorga
-- 👀 I’m interested in everything front-end development
+- 👀 I’m interested in Front-end development
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently growing on React, Next.js
-- 💞️ I’m looking to collaborate on any project on earth
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me paulalaorga@gmail.com

 <!---